 There are some health risks involved in hiking in the summer.
 All of them could be avoided if you are more careful.

 Sun rays are damaging to your skin.
 Even though you might hike in the forest, trees won’t protect you completely from the sun.
 Clothes are great for protection but always wear sunscreen.
 This is essential when it comes to hiking in the summer.

 You have to have fuel to go hiking.
 That’s why your body needs water to sustain a normal temperature while it does the hard work.
 Water is extremely important for hiking in the summer.

 Your body goes through a lot of stress in the summer.
-This condition comes along with these symptoms heavy sweating, faintness, rapid pulse, dehydration, nausea, headache, fatigue, dizziness etc.
+This condition comes along with these symptoms of heavy sweating, faintness, rapid pulse, dehydration, nausea, headache, fatigue, dizziness, etc.